87

 I actually wanted to post the same question since this issue has been bothering me for a long time, but I found this post (and lots of duplicates), so let me just add my 2 cents here.

-I always ask the person to post it as an answer then.
+In case the comment contains a proper answer, I often ask the commenter to post their answer as an answer then.
 It does not always happen, though.
-Sometimes I then write a CW answer myself, copying the comment into it (even on questions that I asked myself).
+Sometimes, in particular when I have asked the question myself, I then write a CW answer myself, copying the comment into it, so that I can mark the question visibly as answered.

 Personally, I think that we need to have a better solution here.
-For the start, it would be good to have a reference where it is explained clearly that and why answers should not be written inside of comments.
+For the start, it would be good to have a reference (EDIT: the Help Center and Meta/19756 already provides such a reference) where it is explained clearly that and why answers should not be written inside of comments.
 Maybe accompanied with a teaser text that links to this reference.
 Then we might be able to copy paste this text.

 But in the long run, this will not change much, since there are a lot of poeple who are new to the site and just do not know this recommendation.
 To new users, there should be a popup before they are submitting a comment.
 Alternatively, there should be a flag option for comments, saying that it is actually an answer.